threepistons/recipes/units-assumptions.recipe.md

 - Very small volumes will be given as *spoons*:
   - tsp: 5ml teaspoon
   - tbsp: 15ml tablespoon
-- Oven settings are given in both [British gas marks](https://en.wikipedia.org/wiki/Gas_Mark) and &deg;C temperatures in newer recipes; older ones only have the gas marks and will be updated as I recook them.
+- Oven settings are given in both [British gas marks](https://en.wikipedia.org/wiki/Gas_Mark) and &deg;C temperatures in newer recipes; [older ones only have the gas marks and will be updated](https://github.com/threepistons/recipes/issues/2) when I next cook them.
 The temperature is read from a thermometer hanging from a shelf in my gas oven, YMMV especially if you have a fan-assisted oven.

 ## Pseudo-units